TOUR/CRUISE

 Our Iceland Travel Staff Culinary suggestions:

-Lava Restaurant at the Blue Lagoon is a fine dining experience using locally sourced ingredients.
+–Lava Restaurant at the Blue Lagoon is a fine dining experience using locally-sourced ingredients.
 Built into an 800 year-old lava cliff, the restaurant looks out over the Blue Lagoon.
-The fish of the day comes right from Grindavik’s harbor.
-Lunchtime fixed menus showcase Icelandic favorites.
-The restaurant’s dinner menu offers an elegant 4-course tasting menu.
+The fish of the day comes right from Reykjanes area harbors.
+Lunchtime fixed menus (two and three-course options) provide a great overview of Icelandic favourites with a unique flair.
+A feature of the restaurant’s dinner menu is the 4-course tasting menu, a very elegant way to experience the range of Icelandic cuisine.

 Blue Lagoon Entrance